 Eventually my husband comes around the corner.

 “Sir?
 Sir?”
-Stephanie launches into her speech.
+Stephanie leaves my side and launches into her speech.
 Poor Willie has no defenses against brazen women; and after hearing less than a couple lines of her spiel digs into his pockets and gives her two dollars.

-And with that, Stephanie jumped on her bike and was gone before you could ask – and feel free to join in here! – “Ma’am?
+And with that, Stephanie jumps on her bike and is gone before you can ask – and feel free to join in here – “Ma’am?
 Are you a Christian woman?”